Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **Z** parameter: When mesh bed compensation is used, movement may be jerky if the allowed Z jerk is too low, because the Z speed needs to change abruptly as the head moves between squares in the mesh.

+**E** parameter: Generally, extruder jerk can be set high, between 3000 and 6000 mm/min, otherwise it will limit the acceleration of other axes.

 **P** parameter: The default jerk policy is 0, which replicates the behaviour of earlier versions of RRF (jerk is only applied between two printing moves, or between two travel moves, and only if they both involve XY movement or neither does).
 Changing the jerk policy to 1 allows jerk to be applied between any pair of moves.

 ### Notes

-The minimum jerk speed supported in as at firmware version 2.02RC3 is 0.1mm/sec.
+* The minimum jerk speed supported in as at firmware version 2.02RC3 is 0.1mm/sec.

-RepRapFirmware does not support individual motor settings where an axis has multiple motors connected to different stepper drivers.
+* RepRapFirmware does not support individual motor settings where an axis has multiple motors connected to different stepper drivers.
 The first parameter specified will be used for all motors on the axis.
 You should use identical motors on any axis that has more than one motor to avoid unexpected behaviour.

-Example: If you have two motors on your Z axis, physically connected to Z and E0 stepper drivers, configured with M584 Z2:3, set M566 Z50, not M566 Z50:50
+* Example: If you have two motors on your Z axis, physically connected to Z and E0 stepper drivers, configured with M584 Z2:3, set M566 Z50, not M566 Z50:50

 ## M567: Set tool mix ratios